ben-pr-p/assemble-online/ROADMAP.md

   * Two people can only merge if they are a certain distance from each other

 ## Immediate
-* Agenda setting widget
+* Create widget composing helper functions, migrate agenda there
- * announcements back
+* Make all data for widgets sent over peer data channels
- * Additional response options - text response
+* Establish benchmarks - implement them
- * Agenda items contain announcements
-* banner on new agenda item or really any changes not visible
-* agenda plus is fixed over, no scroll, 8+ agenda items
-* Digest
+* Digest structure development
+* Redis - migrate to new server structure

 # Interested people
 Nikhil